bl0705415/trialon-bernard/README.md

 **AI-Assisted IRB Preparation & Study Startup Acceleration**

-TrialON is a demo platform that parses clinical trial protocol PDFs and automatically fills out IRB applications, informed consent forms, legal agreements, and other regulatory documents — streamlining the bureaucratic process between research, legal, and sponsor teams.
+##Description

+This project is a web application that uses large language models to extract structured data from clinical trial protocol PDFs and automatically generate regulatory documents.
+It implements a multi-stage ML pipeline combining information extraction and controlled text generation.

 ---